 Complete the stepping parameter only if the rat can support its body weight during stepping [1] by rating the orientation of the hindlimb paw placement at the time of the initial contact [2] and at lift off from the ground [3] in addition to the fluidity of the swing phase during stepping [4].

-CU: Shot of rat stepping
+CU: Shot of rat stepping (NOTE: 3.6.1 t3 can be used to show 3.7.3 as well.
+3.5.1 can be used to show impaired placement (scored as a dorsal contact) of the left hindlimb at contact).

 LAB MEDIA: Table 1: JoVE Video Editor please emphasize Paw placement at initial contact section of Table